 What can I expect in a session?

-Participants will meet our heard of horses and chose a horse partner to work with
+Participants will meet our herd of horses and choose a horse partner to work with

 each week.
 While working toward their therapeutic goals, clients will learn how to

 build a trusting relationship with their selected horse partner and gain skills in understanding nonverbal communication, tracking arousal levels in horses and why it matters, and learning how to read and respond to horse body language.

 *Please Note: We do not ride in our therapy sessions.

 Relationship-Based Horsemanship - $125

 What type of payment do you accept?